Villa Dálmine: History

 Peruvian Jorge Benítez, a skilled player, was the most notable footballer of that team.
 He is also regarded by fans as the best Dálmine player ever.

 Despite all those achievements, Villa Dálmine would be relegated soon, although the team would win another Primera C title in 1975, returning to B Metropolitana (simply "Primera B" by then).
 The team made a great campaign that season, totaling 60 points in 36 matches played.
-Because of its bright play and high accuracy, it was nicknamed "The Netherlands of the C", making a comparison with the renowned 1974 Dutch football team led by Johan Cruyff, which was also known as "The Clockwork Orange" because of the extraordinary playing style they had showed on the field.
+Because of its bright play and high accuracy, it was nicknamed "The Netherlands of the C", making a comparison with the renowned 1974 Dutch football team led by Johan Cruyff, which was also known as "The Clockwork Orange" because of the extraordinary playing style they had shown on the field.

 In the 1980s Dálmine was relegated to Primera C although the squad would promote to Primera B in 1984.
 During those times the club created a Football School, with the purpose of promoting the practise of football among the children from Campana.
 Some of them would take part of the first team in successive years.

 In 1985 the club was split into two institutions, so "Villa Dálmine" became a club focused exclusively on football.
 On the other hand, "Club Siderca" was established to host the rest of social and recreation activities.

 During the 1990s the club changed its name to "Atlético Campana", which was rejected by most of the fans, so the institution brought its name back in February 2000.
 In 2002 Dálmine won another title, the Primera C Apertura, with a roster formed by players such as Pedro Troglio, Roberto Monserrat, Raúl Cardozo, Mario Pobersnik and José Basualdo, nicknamed "Los Cinco Magníficos" ("The Magnificent Five").
 In 2003 Basualdo retired as a player becoming team's coach.